Precautions While Taking a Diuretic

 Thiazide diuretics, and especially loop diuretics, may cause an excessive loss of potassium from your body.
 To help prevent this, your doctor may recommend that you:

-- Choose foods and drinks that are high in potassium.
+.
 Potassium is found in many foods, especially fruits and vegetables.
 Examples include dried figs, avocados, potatoes, bananas, oranges, and raisins.

 - Take a potassium supplement.